-- Must have earned a QPM tier of 5 for QPM HMO or tier of 4 for QPM PPO for two measurement years in a row.
-For measurement year 2021, measurement years 2018 and 2019 will be evaluated. - Must not be participating with Tandigm Health. - Must accept all Independence HMO, POS, and PPO benefit plans. - Must be a specialty of Family/General Practice or Internal Medicine/Geriatrics. - Must have opted into the QIPS program for the measurement year with accurate and up-to-date (i.e., Clinical Champion, Office Champion) required information supplied.
+- Must have earned a QPM tier of 5 for QPM HMO/POS or tier of 4 for QPM PPO in measurement year 2019 and a QPM tier of 5 for measurement year 2020. - Must not be participating with Tandigm Health. - Must accept all Independence HMO, POS, and PPO benefit plans. - Must be a specialty of Family/General Practice or Internal Medicine/Geriatrics. - Must have opted into the QIPS program for the measurement year with accurate and up to date information (i.e., Clinical Champion, Office Champion).